 ALWAYS have the animal scanned to look for a microchip.
 Most veterinary clinics, the Pima Animal Care Center (PACC), and the Humane Society will do this for free.
 There is also a free mobile service who will come scan the pet for you: TEXT your full address, name, number and photo of pet to 520-445-0727.
 LOST PAWS Free Mobile Chip Scanning will respond ASAP.
 Donations accepted.

 If you can keep the animal at your home while searching for the owner, that is the best and safest solution for the animal and will not minimize the chance of reunification if you make the following diligent efforts to find the owner.

-PACC will post the animal on their website for 3 days, and will include a picture if you email them one.
+Your posts will also appear on their websites.
 Including a picture is very helpful and recommended.
-Your post will also appear on petharbor.com for 8 days.
 Ideally, use a picture that does not include some unique feature of the animal you would expect the owner to know, in order to verify ownership.
 For example if the animal had a distinctive collar, take the collar off for the picture and the possible owner can be asked to describe the collar.
 Don’t include the tail in the picture if it has a unique shape or color or the paws if a different color etc.

 Look for and Post Signs

 Most pets are found within a mile of their home, especially if they are small and/or friendly dogs.
 Keep an eye out for lost pet posters.
 Set up posters close to where you found pet, in spots where people can see them from their cars.
 And make them LARGE and bright to be noticed.

 The fewer words the better, just a photo (see above for suggestions regarding the photo you use) and the following information: FOUND BLACK FEMALE DOG / DATE FOUND / PICTURE / YOUR PHONE NUMBER For more information on making and placing signs check this page of Missing Animal Response Network.